EPVIAX/Project_dog_breed_class/README.md

 ## Project Overview

 Welcome to the Convolutional Neural Networks (CNN) project in the AI Nanodegree!
 In this project, I build a pipeline that can be used within a web app to process real-world, user-supplied images.
 Given an image of a dog, this algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.
-Check out my article on [Medium](https://medium.com/@amanjot.uf/dog-breed-classification-using-resnet50-and-vgg19-42133f631e7b)

 ![Sample Output](images/sample_dog_output.png)